 Terri Oppenheimer is an independent writer, editor, and proofreader.
 She graduated from the College of William and Mary with a degree in English.
 She specializes in providing content for websites and finds tremendous enjoyment in the things she learns while doing her research.
 Her specific areas of interest include health and fitness, medical research, and the law.

 Danziger & De Llano, LLP.
-Office Locations: (Principal Office) Houston, Texas, Dallas, Texas and Naples, Florida.
+Office Locations: (Principal Office) Houston, Texas and Naples, Florida.
 Contact Danziger & De Llano for more information.
 Prior results do not guarentee or predict a similar outcome with respect to any future matter.